lkosson/reportviewercore/README.md

  * Single .exe deployment.
 Roslyn needs to be able to reference .NET and ReportViewer assemblies at runtime.
 When compiled to a single file, those are unavailable and any non-trivial report won't compile.
  * Map control.
 Not really tested, but included in project anyway.

 If you get `Version conflict detected for "Microsoft.CodeAnalysis.Common"` error when adding this NuGet package, try first adding `Microsoft.CodeAnalysis.CSharp.Workspaces 3.6.0` or `Microsoft.CodeAnalysis.Common 3.6.0` (manually selecting version 3.6.0) package to your project.
+For .NET 5 use 3.8.0 version.
+For .NET 6 use 4.0.1.

 # Reporting bugs